toposoid/toposoid-deduction-unit-exact-match-web/README.md

   * scala-data-accessor-neo4j-web
   * neo4j

-## Memory requirements For Standalone
+## Recommended Environment For Standalone
+* Required: at least 8GB of RAM
 * Required: at least 3.21G of HDD(Total required Docker Image size)